UmeshCode1/Smart-Contract-for-Subscription-Service/README.md

 ---

-> 🚀 _“Smart contracts aren't just about automation — they’re about creating systems that no one has to trust blindly.”_
+> 🚀 _“Smart contracts aren't just about automation — they’re about building systems that nobody has to trust blindly.”_
 > — **Umesh Patel**